 When is MPC?

-The MPC program will take place Sunday, August 18th through Monday, August 19th, 2013.
+The MPC program will take place Monday, August 18th, 2014.
 You're also invited to attend several M.A.S.T.E.R.
 Plan special events and social activities throughout the week!
 View the full schedule

 What Happens During MPC?

-After your first group meeting, you, along with your group members and Counselor, will attend Convocation, M.A.S.T.E.R.
-Plan's and MPC's opening ceremony.
+After the new commuter student Welcome Program, you, along with your fellow commuter students and Commuter Student Ambassador, will attend Convocation, M.A.S.T.E.R.
+Plan and MPC's opening ceremony.
 During Convocation, you'll learn what it truly means to be a Hilltopper, receive your first Red Towel, learn the Fight Song, and hear from WKU President, Dr. Gary Ransdell.
-After the opening ceremony, you'll participate in the official Class of 2017 photo.
-Be sure to stick around after the class photo for the FREE concert!
+After the opening ceremony, you'll participate in the official Class of 2018 photo.
+Be sure to stick around after the class photo for the Kick-off Social!

-On Thursday, August 22, 2013 from 9 am - 3 pm, you'll have the opportunity to participate in Big Red's Blitz, WKU's largest community service event!
+On Thursday, August 21st, 2014 from 9 am - 3 pm, you'll have the opportunity to participate in Big Red's Blitz, WKU's largest community service event!
 Make sure you sign up if you want to participate.
 More information and registration information can be found at www.wku.edu/masterplan/bigredsblitz.
 Learn about some of WKU's student clubs and organizations and how you can get involved in campus activities at the Campus and Community Involvement Fair Thursday afternoon (1 pm - 4 pm)!
 Then feel free to attend TopperU, M.A.S.T.E.R.
-Plan's and MPC's closing ceremony Thursday evening, at which some fabulous prizes will be given away and stay for the closing concert!
+Plan and MPC's closing ceremony Thursday evening, at which some fabulous prizes will be given away and stay for the closing concert!

 *Schedule subject to change